VIN-y/klipper-toolchanger-easy/README.md

 # klipper-toolchanger Easy Install
+## Please Read this before starting!
 The purpose of (yet another) fork of the Viesturz/klipper-toolchanger repo is to attempt to simplify the installation for StealthChanger users.
 This repo combines the configuration, macros, and Python into a single repo.
 It also outlines patterns for overriding configuration to ease installation and allow easier updates.

-Much of the documentation for StealthChanger still applies (except the Installation portion) https://github.com/DraftShift/StealthChanger/wiki
+All of the documentation for StealthChanger still applies and should be what you're following (except the Installation portion) https://github.com/DraftShift/StealthChanger/wiki

+**This assumes you have a WORKING PRINTER and configuration**

 # Installation